Submit a Run:ai Job for execution.

 For more information see Kubernetes documentation.

-Keep stdin open for the container(s) in the pod, even if nothing is attached.
+Keep stdin open for the container(s) in the pod, even if nothing is attached.is attached.

 Allocate a pseudo-TTY.